|Telephone:||+44 (0)1224 263410|

 Thorsten has fulfilled the role of Learning Enhancement Co-ordinator (Postgraduate) since 2008.
 This has enabled him to contribute to teaching, learning and assessment developments through participating at conferences (HEA, UKCLE) across the UK, as well as a number of key institutional and faculty committees, programme validation and review events.
 Thorsten was awarded the title of Teaching Fellow in May 2012.
 He chairs the departmental Teaching & Learning Committee.

 Until 2011 he acted as course leader for the MSc/LLM International Trade, LLM International Commercial Law and LLM International IT Law courses.
 At postgraduate level, he supervises Masters dissertations and teaches Intellectual Property Law.
 His undergraduate teaching commitments include Law of Contract, Consumer Law, Media Law and Intellectual Property Law.
 Supervision of undergraduate dissertations is also part of his teaching activities.

-Having benefited from EU exchange opportunities as a student, Thorsten holds a keen interest in participating in teaching exchanges which ABS has with current partner institutions.
+Having benefited from EU exchange opportunities as a student, Thorsten holds a keen interest in participating in teaching exchanges with current partner institutions.

 In addition, Thorsten contributes regularly to IP/Copyright Law-related blogs, e.g. The IPKat, as well as acting as reviewer/editor for specific journals.
 While he had a function editing submissions to the Journal of International Trade Law & Policy until 2010, he is currently a member of the editing team of SCRIPTed (an online journal of Law, Technology & Society).
 Thorsten also edits contributions to the Journal of Intellectual Property Law & Practice.